 Armand de Mestral has been a CIGI senior fellow since 2014.
 An expert in international economic law, Armand is professor emeritus and Jean Monnet Chair in the Law of International Economic Integration at McGill University.

-Basil Ugochukwu is a post-doctoral fellow with CIGI’s International Law Research Program.
+Basil Ugochukwu is a research fellow with CIGI’s International Law Research Program.
 He holds an LL.B.
 (Common Law) from Abia State University, an LL.M. from Central European University in Hungary, a teaching certificate from York University and a Ph.D. from Osgoode Hall Law School.
 At CIGI, he will research how legal reasoning in environmental cases supports or displaces the efforts to link environmental practices to corporate social responsibility.

 David A. Gantz is a CIGI senior fellow currently researching investor state arbitration.
 He is the Samuel M. Fegtly Professor of Law and co-director of the International Trade Law Program at the University of Arizona’s James E. Rogers College of Law.